 Through the time spent with various horsemen and Scott’s own experience working with all kinds of horses he has developed his own unique style and way of working with horses.
 When working with and starting horses under saddle Scott takes into account the horses need for self-preservation and their need to feel safe, comfortable and confident with their surroundings by giving the horse a good deal – being fair and consistent.
 Scott sets things up for the horse to succeed by giving them the leadership they need so they can accomplish what is being asked and not be punished when they are confused or frightened.

-Scott also has a passion for dressage and has begun having regular lessons with Bill Noble to further his knowledge in this discipline.
+Scott also has a passion for dressage and has begun having regular lessons with Bill Noble and Kirsty Schist to further his knowledge in this discipline.
 He has also begun competing at local dressage competitions on his own horse, Van.
 Scott is always looking to improve and expand on his knowledge, understanding and skills - he can then use this knowledge to improve what he can offer the horses he works with as well as passing this knowledge on to people who attend lessons/clinics.

 Michaela grew up in the Motueka/Nelson area and moved to Canterbury in around 2005.
 She has been riding horses since the age of seven.
 She has successfully competed in a number of equine disciplines including pony club, one-day events, endurance riding and showing both in-hand and under saddle.
 She was introduced to horsemanship when Scott started a young horse for her in 2010.